Thinking about taking up hiking? Here’s everything you need to know to get started.

 1. How fit do I need to be for hiking?

 Once you’ve built up some fitness, head for the hills.
 Start out on forest roads, using marked and well-maintained trails that have signage so you don’t get lost.
-It’s good to begin with fairly easy walks with a good trail surface underfoot.
+It’s good to begin with fairly easy walks that have a good trail surface underfoot.

 2. How much ground will I cover?